John-Tonny/vircle-js/README.md

 ### Wrapped and Unwrapped Responses

-The Syscoin RPC server returns results wrapped in an object - `{rersult: null, id: null, error: null }`.
-By default syscoin-js will unwrap RPC responses to provide consumers with `data.result` or `data.error` directly.
+The Vircle RPC server returns results wrapped in an object - `{rersult: null, id: null, error: null }`.
+By default vircle-js will unwrap RPC responses to provide consumers with `data.result` or `data.error` directly.
 Consumers can optionally disable this to process the full wrapped object.

 *Example single call with unwrapping disabled*